smikhalevski/json-bigint/README.md

 JsonBigInt.parse('{"foo":123,"bar":123.0}'); // → {foo: 123n, bar: 123}
 ```

-You can create parsers and serializers:
+You can create custom parsers and serializers:

 ```ts
 import bigint from 'bigint';